Pike/l20n.js/docs/hacking.rst

     arguments passed in by the developer and some more logic if needed.

-Entity
+Message
 ------

-A single localization unit in ``MessageContext`` is called an entity.
-An entity has an identifier, a value and traits.
+A single localization unit in ``MessageContext`` is a message.
+A message has an identifier, a value and traits.

 id
-    The unique identifier of the entity.
+    The unique identifier of the message.

 value
-    The entity's value.
+    The message's value.
 It may be null.

 traits
-    A list of key-value pairs that can be providing additional data for the entity like attributes or variants.
+    A list of key-value pairs that can be providing additional data for the message like attributes or variants.
 It may be empty.

 Entities are encoded in a source format named FTL. l20n.js has two FTL parsers.